latest nhpb_banner 1__compressed2

 Help with Medical Bills

-If you have an email address that is humorous, inappropriate or nonsensical/silly, considering creating a brand new account with just your name or an abbreviation of your name instead.
+If you have an email address that is humorous, inappropriate or nonsensical/silly, consider creating a brand new account with just your name or an abbreviation of your name instead.
 Potential employers may find seemingly harmless email addresses a red flag for a lack of professionalism, especially those that are hiring for high skilled/paying positions.
 If you must keep your email address, create a new one just for future employment that is plainly stated.

 Make sure your phone bill has been paid and the ring tone is a neutral one when you are waiting for callbacks from a potential employer.
 There is nothing worse than someone call a phone that has been shut off.
-Also, everyone has different taste in music and even if you love a song, it may not be appropriate for an employer to hear.
-When in doubt, pick a ringtone that comes with your phone.
-You can always switch it over at a later date.

 If you engage in any social media (Facebook for example), consider setting it to private for just friends and family.
 Future employers look at many, many things when they are considering a candidate and one seemingly harmless post may change their minds about you.
 You can never be 100% certain of how you may be perceived online so make things neutral or private.
-Be judicious about what you put online for all aspects of your life.
+Be thoughtful about what you put online for all aspects of your life.

 Review your credit ratings.
 Many employers now look at credit scores as part of a background check, and a low one can prevent you from getting a job.
 If they have not paid debts or bills on time in the past, and your scores may be low, then touch base with a non-profit credit counselor ASAP.
 Find a list of assistance programs from credit counseling agencies.

 If you do happen to land an interview, do your best to appear professional and polished.
-Things like clean fingernails, clean clothes, minimal jewelry and a neat appearance are some of the best ways to make a strong first impression.
-If you smoke, DO NOT smoke before the interview.
-If you must, wait until after the interview is finished.
+Things like clean fingernails, clean clothes, minimal jewelry and a neat appearance are some of the best ways to make a strong first impression, whether it is in person or a video interview.
+Lay out all of your clothes the night before, plan which route you will take to the job site beforehand to ensure you know exactly where you are going, eat a good breakfast and check traffic before you leave your home

-If you can't afford to pay for professional clothing, there are clothing closets to turn to for free professional attire.
+• As part of this step, if you can't afford to pay for professional clothing, there are clothing closets to turn to for free professional attire.
 You should not be embarrassed to use these charity programs as many people turn to them from time to time.
 The clothing closets also fully support those people who are trying to become self-sufficiency with the paying their bills and expenses by getting a new or better job.

 Be available and flexible.
 Answer emails in a timely manner from a potential employer.
 If you are unsure of how you may manage work hours, a commute, or the culture of the company, tell yourself you will figure it out in the future.
 Keep yourself open and you’d be surprised at how obstacles may end up being eliminated if you maintain a flexible attitude with an employer.